 Law Brief PublishingLaw Brief Publishing was founded in 2006.
 It publishes Law Brief Books providing practical guides for the profession, PIBULJ.COM which is the UK’s leading online PI journal and Law Brief Update which consists of a series of free legal newsletters.
 The co-founders are Tim Kevan and Garry Wright.

 Law Brief BooksLaw Brief Publishing publishes a range of law books providing practical guides for the profession.
 Published and forthcoming books can be seen here.

-PIBULJ.COMPIBULJ.COM is the UK's leading online personal injury journal providing around 25 new articles each month along with access to an archive of over 800 articles, CPD, books and webinars.
+PIBULJ.COMPIBULJ.COM is the UK's leading online personal injury journal, providing new articles each month along with access to an archive of over 1000 articles.
 It also provides a free email newsletter which goes out to around 11,000 people in the industry.